pnxenopoulos/awpy/README.md

 The name "Awpy" is due to [Nick Wan](https://www.twitch.tv/nickwan_datasci) -- we recommend his stream for sports data analytics enthusiasts.

 Awpy was first built on the amazing work done in the [demoinfocs-golang](https://github.com/markus-wa/demoinfocs-golang) Golang library.
 We now rely on [demoparser2](https://github.com/LaihoE/demoparser) for parsing, which is another fantastic parsing project, built specifically for Python.

+Awpy's team includes JanEric, adi and hojlund, who you can find in the Awpy discord.